 Reduce the burden of test maintenance

-Autonomous testing solutions are the way.
-These solutions can analyze all changes and automatically refine test cases.
+Autonomous testing solutions are the way forward for test process improvement.
+They can analyze code changes, automatically refine test cases, and cut maintenance costs.
 Namely:

 Self-healing tests: Ongoing scanning changes in the application’s UI and functionality: when an element in the application changes, the AI tool updates (or not, depending on the testing strategy and the need) the corresponding test case on its own.
 Example: button’s ID changes, and, let’s say, OwlityAI adjusts the test script accordingly without human intervention.